IgniteUI/igniteui-xplat-docs/doc/en/components/grids.md

 <!-- Blazor -->

 A $PlatformShort$ data table, more commonly known as a $PlatformShort$ data grid, is a component allowing you to visualize your bound data as a series of rows and columns.
 These data grids have been accessible for quite a long time on desktop-related platforms such as WPF and Windows Forms but have only more recently become available for the development of web applications.
-Modern web applications use tables and data grids that are feature-rich with the ability to data bind, cell and row selection, cell editing and error validation, column summaries, interactive Outlook-style grouping, Microsoft Excel-style filtering, and virtualized rows and columns so that you can potentially load millions of records.
+Modern web applications use tables and data grids that are feature-rich with the ability to data bind, cell and row selection, cell and row editing and error validation, column summaries, interactive Outlook-style grouping, Microsoft Excel-style filtering, and virtualized rows and columns so that you can potentially load millions of records.

 <!-- end: Blazor -->